PhoenixTales/phoenix-docs/mechanics/attributes.md

 ---

-Based on all the reasoning above, this is our solution, making for a coherent system, that is both simple and complex.
+Based on the reasoning above, the following is our solution, making for a coherent system, that is both simple and complex.

-There are two pairs of general Attributes:

-* Physical Condition: Constitution / Hitpoints
-* Mental Condition: Will / Madness

-The following attributes and arts are referred to inside the game by clear texts or spreech and connect the game's mechanics with its lore:
+There are 7 primary attributes and 9 arts that are referred to inside the game by clear texts or spreech and connect the game's mechanics with its lore:

 7 Primary Attributes:
 * `ATR_Constitution`